 To follow the Way of the Spiritual Ronin you detach yourself from the victim mentality, essessive political correctness, and abdication of personal responsibility so prevalent in today’s world.

 In becoming a Spiritual Ronin you reclaim ownership of your words, thoughts and actions and accept the full responsibility for any consequences that may arise in following this path.
 It also means a dedication to acquiring the skills to mastering the various aspects of your inner self.
 Over time, as you practice quieting your spirit and transcending fear and self imposed limitations you will begin to develop a silent, consolidated power within yourself.
 This consolidated power is the calling card of the Spiritual Ronin.
 It cannot be faked.

 When you become centred both internally and externally you naturally become more supple and serene and are much less prone to reacting in a knee jerk and inappropriate way.
 Facing your shadow side, deepest fears and insecurities and learning to be completely honest with yourself leads to self acceptance in the deepest sense.
 By granting yourself approval from within you move beyond the need to seek it externally.
 It is then that the true Spiritual journey begins.

-'True Victory is victory over oneself' (M.Ueshiba founder of Aikido)
+'True Victory is victory over oneself' (M.Ueshiba)